-Los Angeles is world-famous for its movie stars, historic theaters, and sun-soaked beaches.
-But what many might not know is that LA is also surrounded by a rich tapestry of nature reserves.
-Likewise, these are perfect for escaping the urban hustle and basking in the glow of the fall season.
-Whether you’re an Angeleno or just visiting, take a day off to explore these nature reserves located within an hour of Los Angeles County.
+Los Angeles is renowned for its movie stars, historic theaters, and sun-soaked beaches.
+However, many are unaware that LA is also encircled by a diverse array of nature reserves, offering a perfect retreat from the city’s hustle.
+These reserves provide an ideal setting to enjoy the beauty of the fall season.
+Whether you’re a local or just visiting, consider taking a day to explore these natural havens, all within an hour’s drive of Los Angeles County.

 Topanga State Park: